-BADMINTON OFFICIALS EQUIPMENT: Tournament coordinators and sponsors often supply the gear and uniform.
+BADMINTON OFFICIALS EQUIPMENT: In most cases, the tournament coordinators and sponsors will supply the gear and uniforms.

-As a rule, championship organizers also provide some apparatus.
-They usually donate shuttlecocks and issue a chair for the adjudicator.
+As a rule, championship organisers also provide some apparatus too.
+They usually donate shuttlecocks and issue a high chair for the adjudicator.

-Even so, there may be occasions for match officials and line judges to bring their own gear and uniform.
-This guide explains what badminton kit and paraphernalia you will need.
+Even so, there may be occasions when match officials and line judges need to bring their own uniform and gear.
+This guide explains what badminton kit and paraphernalia you might need.

-The badminton umpiring responsibilities extend to all the match equipment.
-The officials must ensure it gets used appropriately and with due care during the games.
+Badminton umpiring responsibilities extend beyond the players and spectators.
+The officials must also ensure all the match equipment is used appropriately and treated with due care during the games.

 Note: Either a BWF electronic scoreboard or a manual scoring system is an essential part of badminton officials equipment.
-Manual scoreboards should get placed to one side of the umpire's chair.
+Manual scoreboards should be placed to one side of the umpire's chair.

 So, you may be asking yourself what equipment do badminton officials need?
-To officiate a badminton game the umpire will need some hardware:
+To officiate a badminton game the umpire will need some essential hardware, including:

 Apart from good eyesight, what equipment does a line judge need in badminton?
-To assist in officiating a formal game the line and service judges will need:
+To assist in officiating a formal game, the line and service judges will need:

 All badminton officials appearance and uniform must distinguish them from the players.
 As a rule, a badminton referee would wear a single colour polo shirt (e.g. white).
 Umpire shirt colours should not be too garish either.

 Referee equipment also applies to their assistant linesmen.
 They should be wearing rubber soled indoor court trainers during the game.

-It is not uncommon for the officials to get sponsored badminton wear.
-Sponsors often supply shirts and clothing as per the uniform of badminton official.
+It is not uncommon for officials to receive sponsored badminton attire.
+Most sponsors will supply shirts and clothing as part of the uniform for badminton officials.

-This happens most when the tournament has a large prize fund or attracts a lot of attention from the media.
+This happens most often when the tournament has a large prize fund or it will attract a lot of attention from the media.

-The same applies to big money-earning international championships.
-Uniformed shirts get worn by the umpires, referees, and linesmen.
+The same applies to big money-earning international championships, when umpires, referees, and linesmen wear 'uniformed shirts'.

-Adverts usually get imprinted on all badminton officials uniform.
+Adverts usually get imprinted on all badminton officials uniforms.
 It is common to display an advert for the sponsor's brand on the shirts.

 Badminton officials equipment is often different for minor tournaments.
-It usually gets determined by the regional club that determines the uniform rules for the officials to wear at smaller competitions.
+Usually, it will be the regional club that determines the uniform rules for the officials to wear at smaller competitions.

 The badminton clothing rules and regulations are less restrictive in county games.
 Small clubs rarely have enough funds to donate uniformed shirts or to enforce a particular dress code with the match officials.

-Organisers of minor tournaments may not even hire standard line or service judges.
-This is due to the prize or sponsorship money often being too small.
-It may not cover the administrative cost of looking for volunteer officials.
+Organisers of minor tournaments may not even hire standard officials (e.g. line and service judges).
+This is due to the prize or sponsorship money often being too little.
+It may not even cover the administrative cost of looking for volunteer officials.

-Line and Service judges overseeing lesser contests can wear less formal clothing.
+As a general rule, line and service judges overseeing lesser contests can wear a somewhat less formal outfit.
 But, they would usually need to wear a decent uniform for elite competitions.

-According to badminton rules and regulations shirt colors should not be too bright.
+According to BWF rules and regulations shirt colors should not be too bright.
 Wearing dazzling clothing can distract the players during a match.

-Badminton Umpire Equipment for Officials Refereeing in the United Kingdom
+Badminton Umpire Equipment for Officials Refereeing in United Kingdom